bcamley/celltocellreproduce/README.md

 reproduce_mle_clean: the Maximum Likelihood Estimation results from Fig. 1\
 reproduce_rot_clean: finding the optimal rotation speed, etc. (Fig. 2)\
-reproduce_del_clean: Self-propelled particle simulations using the Delaunay triangulation interactions (Fig. 4, Fig.5)\
+reproduce_del_clean: Self-propelled particle simulations using the Delaunay triangulation interactions (Fig. 4, Fig.5)

 Within the first two folders, there is a script named reproduce_(something).m.
-If the variable rerun = 1, this script will recompute everything.
+Run this script, and it will prompt you for a variable rerun; if rerun = 1, this script will recompute everything.
 If rerun = 0, the script will just replot the figures using the pre-generated data.

 The third part is more complex and has its own README.